 Impact of the reverse charge

 The reverse charge may have some significant commercial implications, particularly for small sub-contractors.
-There will be an impact on cash flow where businesses have used VAT collected to finance their business.
+There will be an impact on cash flow where businesses have previously used VAT collected to finance their business.
 Additionally if a business is in a repayment position as a consequence of no longer having to pay VAT to HMRC they will have to wait for the refund to be processed by HMRC rather than offsetting input VAT against output VAT on a VAT return.
 Businesses that expect to be regularly in a repayment position may wish to switch to monthly VAT returns.

 Contracts for building work will need to accommodate the new regime and in cases of uncertainty professional advice should be sought.
 This blog is intended to give an overview and where there is uncertainty Constable VAT would be happy to assist further.
-It may also be helpful to consider HMRC’s guidance.